ministryofjustice/opg-lpa/docs/architecture/0006-modernise-the-code-base.md

 * **Don't rewrite everything at once**

-  Where possible, migrate part of an application to a new components and split traffic coming into the domain so that some paths are diverted to that component.
+  Where possible, migrate part of an application to a new component and split traffic coming into the domain so that some paths are diverted to that component.
 This will typically use nginx in dev, but may be done at the AWS level if appropriate (e.g in a load balancer or application gateway).